 My research interests include corporate and consumer finance with a focus on the design of optimal incentive and screening contracts, and the impact of biases on decision-making.
 Other interests include venture capital and socially responsible investment.

-Contract theory, information economics, adverse selection, sustainable, responsible, and impact investing
+Information economics, optimal contracts, adverse selection, sustainable, responsible, and impact investing

 FNCE 3030 - Investment and Portfolio Management